SolomonCang/astrocangpage/_news/2025_10_18_ADleo_FAST_SA.md

 related_posts: false
 ---

-M-dwarf AD Leo was observed with FAST.
-The full paper can be found [here](https://www.science.org/doi/abs/10.1126/sciadv.adw6116)
+Using radio observations of FAST, we detected a new millisecond-scale radio burst on the M-type star AD Leo!
+The signal originates from small-scale magnetic fields in the stellar spotted regions.
+The relevant work was recently published in <i><a href='https://www.science.org/doi/abs/10.1126/sciadv.adw6116'>Science Advances</a></i>.
-The related news can be see [here](https://news.pku.edu.cn/jxky/07a39693653d4ef3b13a8f30025597fe.htm) (in Chinese).
+A related news can be see [here](https://news.pku.edu.cn/jxky/07a39693653d4ef3b13a8f30025597fe.htm) (in Chinese).